Michigan Bird’s-Eye-View Maps (1866 – 1889)

 - Primary Source Set

 Small towns and urban centers all over the United States clamored for bird’s eye view maps.
-One reason for their popularity is that the maps offered cities, businesses, and organizations a great way to promote themselves.
+The maps gained popularity because they offered cities, businesses, and organizations a way to promote themselves.
 As a result, businesses, churches, and individuals paid money to a publishing company to map their town and have their buildings included or even highlighted.
-These maps are often an idyllic view of a place, showing industry, progress, and wealth.
+These maps are often an idyllic view of a place, and try to show industry, progress, and wealth.